Linear Operators and Operator Functions Associated with Spectral Boundary Value Problems: Introduction

-The paper's treatment of boundary value problems from the point of view of the Hilbert space operator theory yields certain useful observations.
-As an example, it turns out that obtained results offer an interpretation of boundary value problems when the ``boundary'' does not exist a priori and is constructed artificially as a certain perturbation of the original problem.
-This type of problems has been well studied in the literature and is usually referred to as singular perturbations of differential operators.
-The famous quantum mechanical model of point interactions~\cite{AGHH,AlbevKur} and the study of more general Schr\"odinger operators with potentials supported by null sets~\cite{AFHKL} are among them.
-In the field of passive system theory such perturbations represent the procedure of ``channels opening'' that connect an initially closed systems to its environment~\cite{Liv}.
-The M-operator is then naturally identified with the transfer function of the resulting open system interacting with its environment by means of these channels.
-Abstract treatment also illuminates ideas behind the so-called ``Dirichlet decoupling''~\cite{DeSi} also known as ``Glazman's splitting procedure''~\cite{Glaz, MPP} and establishes connections to the analog of Weyl-Titchmarsh function of multidimensional Schr\"odinger operator~\cite{AmP} (cf.~\cite{Ryz2}).
-It appears relevant to other problems of mathematical physics, e.~g. the exterior complex scaling in the theory of resonances~\cite{SiExtSc} and the R-matrix method well known in the nuclear physics~\cite{LT}.
-Possible applications of the theory developed in this paper is the subject of future publications.
-We make one exception for the point interactions model treated in the last section as a simple illustrative example of ``perturbations by a boundary''.
+The paper's treatment of boundary value problems from the abstract point of view opens a possibility to consider classical and non-classical applications from a uniform perspective.
+As an example, it turns out that obtained results offer a straightforward interpretation of boundary value problems when the ``boundary'' does not exist a priori and has to be constructed artificially.
+This type of problems has been well studied in the literature and is usually referred to as singular perturbations of differential operators characterized by perturbations supported on the sets of Lebesque measure zero (often called the null sets).
+The well known quantum mechanical model of point interactions~\cite{AGHH}, \cite{AlbevKur} and the study of more general Schr\"odinger operators with potentials supported by null sets~\cite{AFHKL} are typical examples.
+This fact underlines close connections of the present material to the papers~\cite{Posil1}, \cite{Posil2}, \cite{Posil3}, \cite{Posil4}, \cite{Posil5} devoted to the study of extensions of symmetric operators and singular perturbations.
+In the field of linear systems theory singular perturbations represent the procedure of ``channels opening'' connecting an initially closed systems to its environment~\cite{Liv}.
+From this point of view, the M\nobreakdash-function is naturally identified with the transfer function of the resulting open system interacting with its environment by means of these channels.
+Operator theoretic treatment also illuminates ideas behind the so-called ``Dirichlet decoupling''~\cite{DeSi} also known as ``Glazman's splitting procedure''~\cite{Glaz} and establishes connections to the analog of Weyl-Titchmarsh function of multidimensional Schr\"odinger operator~\cite{AmP}, \cite{Ryz2}.
+It appears relevant to other problems of mathematical physics, e.~g. the exterior complex scaling in the theory of resonances~\cite{SiExtSc} and the R-matrix method well known in nuclear physics~\cite{LT}.
+Some of these applications are discussed in Section~7 and in the last part of Section~2 where relevant bibliographical references can be found; these ideas are the topics of further research.